attaulla2000/meeting-agenda/README.md

 <p> . </p>

 #### ------------------------ Institutional Setup ----------------------
+#### Structure, People and Processes
 - USIPI is a 501c3 non-profit organization registered in Washington, DC.
-- We have an office in a shared space building.
+- USIPI was established in 2011 through community support.
 - USIPI has seven board members of these, four are <strong>executive members</strong>
 <p> USIPI Board Members: <strong> Hyder Khan, Ali Rahman, Ayub Ibrahim, Attaulla Khan,</strong> Nasir Mujawar, Nazar Khan, Zafar Siddiqui and Omair Farooqui </p>
-<p> Board members meet about once a month.
-Executive members meet weekly on conference calls and once a year physically. </p>
+- Meetings: Board members meet about once a month over a conference call.
+Executive members meet weekly on conference calls and meet one or more times a year physically.
+- Chapters: We are in the process of formalizing chapter structures in different cities and appoint Chapter Executives.
+- Staff: USIPI has one Chief Scholar, Dr.Abusaleh Shariff and several senior scholars that are our advisors and patrons.
+- Network of Scholars: USIPI has a large network of patrons, scholars and advisors.
+Dr. Amirulla Khan, Dr. Amitabh Kundu, Prof. Abdul Shaban, Dr.Muqtedar Khan are some of our scholars/advisors.
+- Office Setup: We have an office space in a shared building in Washington, DC for use by our Chief Scholar, interns, visiting scholars or for meetings.

 #### ------------------------- Domain of Activity ----------------------